There are 5 key steps to daily trumpet care:

 2. Grease Slides

 If you’re a beginner that’s almost all you need to know.
 For reasons I’ll explain somewhere else your main tuning slide – the first bend in your Trumpet (probably second in your Cornet) should always be out a little.
-Just for fun, let’s say 3/4″ or around 2cm.
+Just for fun, let’s say 1/2″ or around 1.2cm.
 It also needs to be adjustable and you don’t want any of the slides to leak so get some of that red goo or almost any heavy grease on there.
 While you’re at it pull the second valve slide out and put some on there too.
 What you want is a thin coat of grease that will keep air from leaking through, keep the slide from falling out and prevent it from getting stuck.
 If your first valve doesn’t have a thumb saddle on it, lube it the same way with the same stuff.

 The third valve slide (and first if you do have a thumb saddle) is a special case.
 If you’ve looked at the Fingering Chart page you might have noticed the star by the fingerings for low D and C#.
 Those notes are so sharp that they’re useless unless you move that third valve slide out for them.
 That slide has to be in for other notes and sometimes those notes are next to each other so we have to get used to moving it in and out as part of the fingering.
 That matters here because the slide has to move easily enough that the whole horn doesn’t shake.
 If the slide works but needs a little lube try starting with the thick stuff and adding a drop of valve oil.
 See how that works.
 Try different consistencies until you like it.
 Brands like Hetman sell a Light Slide Grease for these slides and a Heavy Slide Grease for the other ones.
 I still find that I want to thin it with a little valve oil.

 If a slide – especially the 1st or 3rd valve slide is really sticky or difficult to move you might have to polish it a little as part of your trumpet care.
 Don’t get too aggressive with the Brasso.
-Give at a little polish, lube it and try it.
+Give at a little polish, clean it, lube it and try it.
 If it needs more, do it again until you get it right.
 Try to polish all the way around the slide, not just at the easy part.
 It’s easier to take brass off than it is to add it – be gentle.
 Sometimes only one of the two tubes is causing trouble, so start with the one that looks suspect.

-I’ll post a video or two of how to lube them and handle problem slides but you can definitely get in trouble trying to pull slides that are really stuck.
+I’ll eventually post a video or two of how to lube them and handle problem slides but you can definitely get in trouble trying to pull slides that are really stuck.
 Even a professional repair technician can damage a horn trying to pull a stuck slide but at least they have a chance of fixing it!

 If you happen to have a slide that falls out on you put heavier grease on it until you can get it to a repair technician.
 They have a cool tool that fits inside the slide and expands it.
 I’ll post a video on this one because my newest horn has this issue.